klinejonathan/diving/jb_summary.md

 from the upper route, the line immediately disappears into a line trap, and reappears a few feet later.
 If push came to shove here, you can just barely see the gold line for the lower route on the other side.
-The upper and lower routes come together at a “Stop Light” and “Fire Extinguisher”.
+The upper and lower routes come together at a "Stop Light" and "Fire Extinguisher".

 Past King’s Canyon the line is often is buried in the sand, and this may include the T for the upper and lower routes.